Anti-Bullying Prevention and Reporting Policy

 Reporting bullying or retaliation--Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others and may be oral or written.
 Oral reports made by or to a staff member will be recorded in writing.
 Staff members are required to report immediately to the associate director and/or executive director any instance of bullying or retaliation that the staff member becomes aware of or witnesses.
 Reports made by students, parents or guardians or other individuals who are not staff members may be made anonymously.
 CCLCS will complete the bullying incident report form for all suspected reports of bullying or retaliation.
 The school phone number and all staff emails are published in the school handbook and easily accessed on the school website.

-Safety---Before fully investigating the allegations of bullying or retaliation, the director will take steps to assess the need to restore a sense of safety to the alleged target and/or to protect the alleged target from possible further incidents.
+1. Safety---Before fully investigating the allegations of bullying or retaliation, the director will take steps to assess the need to restore a sense of safety to the alleged target and/or to protect the alleged target from possible further incidents.
 Responses to promote safety may include, but not be limited to, creating a personal safety plan; pre-determining seating arrangements for the target and/or the aggressor in the classroom or on the bus; identifying a staff member who will act as a “safe person” for the target; and altering the aggressor’s schedule and access to the target.
 The director will take additional steps to promote safety during the course of and after the investigation, as necessary.
-The directory will implement appropriate strategies for protecting from bullying or retaliation a student who has reported bullying or retaliation, a student who has witnessed bullying or retaliation, a student who provides information during an investigation, or a student who has reliable information about a reported act of bullying or retaliation.
+The director will implement appropriate strategies for protecting from bullying or retaliation a person (student, parents, guardians, etc.) who has reported bullying or retaliation, a person (student, parents, guardians, etc.) who has witnessed bullying or retaliation, a person (student, parents, guardians, etc.) who provides information during an investigation, or a person (student, parents, guardians, etc.) who has reliable information about a reported act of bullying or retaliation.

 Notice to Another School or District--If the reported incident involves students from more than one school district, the director or designee will promptly notify by telephone the principal or designee of the other school(s) of the incident so that each school may take appropriate action.